MansoorMajeed/archived-esc.sh-hugo/content/blog/2016-02-20-wifi-issue-on-acer-laptops-running-linux-qualcomm-atheros-device-0042.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2016-02-20T20:51:04Z
+date: "2016-02-20T20:51:04Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "wifi-issue-on-acer-laptops-running-linux-qualcomm-atheros-device-0042"
+title: Fixing the WiFi issue on Acer Laptops running Linux ( Qualcomm Atheros Device 0042 )
-title = "Fixing the WiFi issue on Acer Laptops running Linux ( Qualcomm Atheros Device 0042 )"
+url: wifi-issue-on-acer-laptops-running-linux-qualcomm-atheros-device-0042

-+++
+---

 Last week, I bought an Acer Laptop which had Linpus Linux installed in it.
 The reason why I went for acer instead of HP was that I intend to use Linux Mint as my primary operating systems and HP systems are notorious when it comes to Linux and wifi drivers.